How do you calculate overtime pay in Washington?

 Discretionary bonuses, tips, service charges, reimbursed expenses, and paid time off are excluded from an employee’s regular hourly rate.

-To accurately calculate the regular rate, employers must precisely record the daily hours worked by employees.
+To accurately calculate the regular rate, employers must precisely track work hours by employees.

-The regular rate cannot be below the minimum wage mandated by the Minimum Wage Act.
+The regular rate in Washington cannot be below the minimum wage mandated by the Minimum Wage Requirements and Labor Standards, formerly known as the Minimum Wage Act.

 In Washington, a workweek can be defined as any seven consecutive days starting on the same day and time each week.
 If the employer does not specify a workweek, it defaults to the calendar week, from Sunday to Saturday.